Nothing On This Website Is Financial Advice – I Am Not A Financial Advisor

 Reduced Intermediaries

-Certain processes can operate with fewer middlemen.
+In addition, certain processes can operate with fewer middlemen.

 However, that does not mean every middleman disappears.